depaul-dice/CHEX/README.md

 * Sample execution trees of all notebooks used in the paper are found under `data`.
 * CHEX src code for Alice and Bob reside under `src`.
-* Sample Alice/Bob scenarios can be constructed using provided dockerfiles under `dockerfile`.
+* Sample Alice/Bob scenarios can be constructed using provided dockerfiles under `docker`.

 # INSTALL requirements